michaelbarton/bioinformatics-zen/content/markup/data/deriving-biological-meaning-from-principal-components-analysis.markdown

 <%= highlight %>
 # Perform PCA on the data
-# retx returns the principle component weights for each crab
+# retx returns the principal component weights for each crab
 R> crab.pca <- prcomp(crabs[,4:8],retx=TRUE)

 # Append the components for each crab to the original data